 The state of your teen’s mattress and pillow may affect how well they sleep.
 According to the Sleep Foundation, sleeping on a comfortable mattress and pillow is a simple yet effective sleep tip4.
 So if the mattress your teen is sleeping on is older than seven years, or their pillow is older than two years, it might be time to invest in a new one.

-As many teenagers are growing (some more quickly than others!) they might need a mattress that is longer than a single or double mattress.
-For tall teenagers, a king single or queen size mattress might a better option than a single or double as they’re 15cms longer, which may help with those long limbs!
+As many teenagers are growing (some more quickly than others!) they might need a mattress that is longer than a single mattress or double mattress.
+For tall teenagers, a king single mattress or queen mattress might a better option than a single or double as they’re 15cms longer, which may help with those long limbs!
 And a comfortable pillow, that’s a good height and thickness, might just be the difference between a bad sleep and a great sleep.

 Like many people, some teenagers love curling up on their bed or the couch to have a nap.
 Or they may simply fall asleep on the train on the way home from school or sports training.
 Or they might doze off in the afternoon while watching a movie or listening to music.